Harighs/Integration-of-Filament-Width-Sensor-to-3D-Printer/README.md

 I had outsourced the sensor so this project will be only focusing on the printer, firmware, and electronics of printers.

-Future Supportis always available for this project, I will try to help you out if you contact me
+Future Support is always available for this project, I will try to help you out if you contact me
 Feautures:
 - Has the goal of the extruding materials with a filament sensor